Red lotus (Nymphaea pubescens)

 Effects when smoking

-• Potential enhancement of visual perceptions
+• Possible enhancement of visual clarity or perception

 Flavor Profile